-- Start by downloading Dropbox on each computer, phone, and tablet you want to sync with.
+- Install the Dropbox app on all computers, phones, and tablets you want to sync with.

 Can Dropbox sync files that are outside of the Dropbox folder?

 Dropbox only syncs the files that are in your Dropbox folder.

 After moving a file or folder into Dropbox, you can create a shortcut in the original location to access the files from there.
 However, this doesn't work the other way around.
 Creating a shortcut in your Dropbox folder to access files in their original location isn't supported by Dropbox.

 The mobile app shows you the most recent files in your Dropbox.
 This list of files syncs with your Dropbox account.